Coping with anxiety at the height of my career

 Now I am being awarded The Daily Mail's Mumpreneur of the Year award in celebration of this success and I can’t bring myself to feel happy, let alone content.
 Instead I feel like a failure, like I am not good enough and surely, no one is interested in what I have to say?

-Over my time as an entrepreneur, speaker, mentor and friend I have seen that anxiety isn’t reserved for the weak.
+Over my time as an entrepreneur, speaker, mentor and friend I have seen that imposter syndrome and anxiety isn’t reserved for the weak.
 It is in all of us and even the most confident and successful people can fall victims to it.

 The anxiety I am talking about creeps in in times of vulnerability – whatever that situation might be.
 Professionally, it can mean that YOU are getting in the way of YOU!